CE-PhoenixCart/PhoenixCart/README.md

 ## How to Support the Phoenix Project

 Help Phoenix fly high...if you or your employer is commercially dependent on Phoenix (or a previous incarnation), please help to [sponsor](https://phoenixcart.org/phoenix_gopro.php) forward movement in the code-base.
-Phoenix needs you as much as you need Phoenix...
+Phoenix needs you as much as you need Phoenix.

 Thank you to all shopowners, developers, consultants and business owners who are supporting the Project by volunteering their time and/or by supporting the project financially.

 ### Certified Partners

-[Certified Partners](https://phoenixcart.org/forum/viewforum.php?f=22) are those who are known to produce modern code, adhering as much as possible to Phoenix's core principle of no core changes.
+[Certified Partners](https://phoenixcart.org/forum/viewforum.php?f=22) are those who are known to produce modern code, adhering as much as possible to the Phoenix core principle of `no core changes`.
 They also provide services such as SEO, [hosting](https://phoenixcart.org/forum/app.php/hosting), theme design and more.

 * These partners are certified by the Core Team
 * These partners support Phoenix by giving their time, code and financial support